-You have probably heard the term “algorithms’ chucked around a lot in recent years.
+You have probably heard the term "algorithms' chucked around a lot in recent years.
 In most cases, algorithms are used by websites and applications to provide the user with a more customised and personal experience.
 Google and Facebook use algorithms to understand your preferences when it comes to shopping and finding different services.
-They then use these algorithms to show you ads and recommend services from businesses you are likely to be interested in based on what you have searched for previously.
+They then use these algorithms to show you ads and recommend services from businesses you are likely interested in based on what you have searched for previously.

 Well, Seek NZ have developed their own algorithm to help you find your next job.
 They basically show you a list of 50 jobs you might be interested in based on your previous job searches and jobs you have applied for in the past.
 Again, very handy if you don't want to spend the whole afternoon manually searching through job listings.
 You don't have to do anything to access this feature apart from being logged in to your profile.

 Without a doubt, Seek NZ is an important tool for many New Zealand job seekers, but it is important to remember that not every job in New Zealand is listed on Seek NZ.
 To maximise your chances of finding the job you love, you should have a job search strategy that includes several different job sources.
-Your strategy might involve registering with different recruitment agencies, sending your CV to businesses that you would be interested in working for or creating a job seeker profile on multiple job boards.
+Your strategy might involve registering with different recruitment agencies, sending your CV to businesses you would be interested in working for or creating a job seeker profile on multiple job boards.
 The wider you can cast your net, the more likely you will find that dream job you're looking for.